 The event was launched by a group of Palo Alto parents led by Rebecca Scholl-Barbier, who was raised in France.
-She is a Xerox PARC executive and mother of four children who attend Gunn, Terman, Juana Briones and preschool.
+She is a manager at ACS, a Xerox company, and mother of four children who attend Gunn, Terman, Juana Briones and preschool.

 Scholl-Barbier said she was inspired by a 22-year tasting-week tradition in France, a week-long celebration of food and flavors that local schools adapt to their own curricula.
 This year's "La Semaine du Gout" in France also runs next week.